iondv/framework/docs/en/2_system_description/functionality/cached.md

 ## Principle of work

-Between basic data repository `dataRepo` and the data repository with security checks `securedDataRepo` a data repository with support for caching `cachedDataRepo` has been implemented.
+Between the basic data repository `dataRepo` and the data repository with security checks `securedDataRepo`, a data repository with support for caching `cachedDataRepo` has been implemented.

 The data is loaded by chain: *BD -> dataRepo -> cachedDataRepo -> securedDataRepo*.

-However,  in requesting the `cachedDataRepo` first checks for the availability of data in the cache (if the cache is enabled), and if there is no data in the cache, it requests it from `dataRepo`, then it places it in the cache and returns it to `securedDataRepo`.
+However,  when running a query, the `cachedDataRepo` first checks for the availability of data in the cache (if the cache is enabled), and if there is no data in the cache, it requests it from `dataRepo`, then it places it in the cache and returns it to `securedDataRepo`.

 ## Setting caching objects of individual classes

-In the configuration file of the application configuration (deploy.json), in the options `cachedDataRepo` you can individually specify the list of classes whose data should be stored in the cache.
+In the configuration file (deploy.json), in the options `cachedDataRepo` you can individually specify the list of classes whose data should be stored in the cache.

 ### Example:
 ```